barryosull/barryosull.com/contents/articles/2018-06-10-styles-of-collaboration.md

 ---
 title: Styles of communication - Working effectively as a team
 published: false
-description: Communicating is easy, communicating effectively is surprisningly hard.
+description: Communicating is easy, communicating effectively is surprisingly hard.
 This article explore the two keys ways we communicate and how we can use them in tandem to reach the best result.
-tags: management, communication, team, brain storming, ideation
+tags: management, communication, team building, brain storming
 cover_image: http://barryosull.com/images/c0ce12be-09a1-456d-87f9-7a60f02f8db3.jpg
 ---